tienkhoa16/ip/docs/README.md

 ```

 ### 3.5.
 Finding Tasks : `find`
-Finds tasks in Duke by searching for a keyword.
+Finds tasks in Duke by searching for a keyword which can be a number,
+a word, a phrase, a month, etc. Duke will filter and display tasks
+whose description or date time matches the keyword.

 Format: `find KEYWORD`\
 Example of usage: `find CS2113`\